plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 This integration displays all Plugwise devices in your configuration, including hardware devices, multi-thermostat climate zones, and virtual switch groups.
 Additionally, a device representing your Plugwise gateway (e.g., Adam, Smile-T, or P1) will be visible.

-For example, if you have an Adam setup with a Lisa named `Living` and a Tom named `Bathroom`, these will show up as individual devices.
-The heating/cooling device connected to your gateway will be shown as `OpenTherm` or `OnOff`, depending on how the gateway communicates with the device.
+For example, if you have an Adam setup with a Lisa named 'Living' and a Tom named 'Bathroom', these will show up as individual devices.
+The heating/cooling device connected to your gateway will be shown as 'OpenTherm' or 'OnOff', depending on how the gateway communicates with the device.
 If you have Plugs (as in, pluggable switches connecting to an Adam) or Aqara Smart Plugs, those will be shown as devices as well.

 Each device will list entities such as `binary sensors`, `sensors`, etc., depending on its capabilities: for instance centralized measurements such as `power` for a P1, `outdoor_temperature` on Anna or Adam will be assigned to your gateway device.
 Heating/cooling device measurements such as `boiler_temperature` will be assigned to the OpenTherm/OnOff device.